wriley/DayZBanditAI/README.md

 - [NEW] AI respawns are now processed in a queue by a single script instead of one script per individual unit.
 AI now respawn after the entire group is killed.
 Timer begins when the last surviving member dies.
 - [NEW] AI spawned from dynamic triggers now seek out the player's position at the time of trigger activation, then begin patrolling the area.
 - [NEW] Radio now issues an on-screen text warning to the player if they are being pursued by AI bandits.
 (Dynamically-spawned AI will pursue a randomly selected player.
 AI will pursue a player who killed a team member if DZAI_findKiller is set 'true' in dzai_variables.sqf)
 - [NEW] AI groups now actively pursue player responsible for killing a group member for up to 120 seconds if DZAI_findKiller is enabled.
-AI death will be detected if player is within 250-450m of the killed AI.
+AI death will be detected if player is within 250-450m (randomized) of the killed AI.
 Pursuit distance is randomized between 500-700m of killed AI unit's location.
 - [REMOVED] Radio no longer prevents AI from pursuing player if the player killed a team member.
 - [MODIFIED] AI group size may now vary with each respawn.
 Previously, the group size was fixed at the time of the first trigger activation.
 - [MODIFIED] Large AI skill parameter increases for AI.
 Highest-skilled AI may now potentially reach maximum skill levels for all skills except Accuracy and AimingShake.